More Medications Facts

 Sertraline (Zoloft) facts

-• After unsuccessful treatment with an SSRI, approximately 25% of patients have a remission of symptoms after switching to another antidepressant (SSRI, bupropion (Wellbutrin) or venlafaxine (Effexor)) 24.
+• After unsuccessful treatment with an SSRI, approximately 25% of patients have a remission of symptoms after switching to another antidepressant 11.

 • Zoloft may be effective in the treatment of refractory neurocardiogenic syncope in children and adolescents.

-• Sertraline is the only SSRI with a significant effect on the reuptake of dopamine and this may explain why it is the only of these drugs that does not raise the serum levels of the hormone prolactin.
+• Sertraline is the only SSRI that noticeably inhibits the reuptake of dopamine.
+This may explain why it does not raise the serum levels of the hormone prolactin.